SikandAlex/MMM-Porcupine/README.md

  ### Notes
   * this module don't need position, because it don't use any visual
   * With npm install, you can generate a proper micConfig {} configuration.

+ ### MMM-AssistantMk2 users
+  * MMM-Snowboy is preconfigured for this module
+  * Just turn `useA2D: true` on the MMM-AssistantMk2 config file

  ### Snowboy
  This module use my personal [snowboy@bugsounet](https://github.com/bugsounet/snowboy) library build for node and will be maintened<br>